ajsnow/Forthwith/README.md

 ## An Annotated Example: Life

-So the final thing we'd like to show is an example program that impliments the Game of Life, to demonstrate what this can look like tackling not-single-line (save for in [APL](http://dfns.dyalog.com/c_life.htm)) problems:
+So the final thing we'd like to show is an example program that implements the Game of Life, to demonstrate what this can look like tackling not-single-line (save for in [APL](http://dfns.dyalog.com/c_life.htm)) problems:

 ```
 import Forthwith